 The shape of sugar granules is more rounded, making it more gentle on the skin than salts or other types of exfoliating scrubs.

 Other Chinese Crested Dog’s Skin Problems

-Though our main focus on this page is about blackheads, there are other skin issues to worry about with your Chinese Crested Dog.
+Though our main focus on this page is blackheads, there are other skin issues with your Chinese Crested Dog.
 Particularly, there are two that relate to blackheads.

-Hard, white sebum-filled bumps that you might find on the dog’s skin are called pearly cysts.
+You might find hard, white sebum-filled bumps on the dog’s skin called pearly cysts.

-There’s no easy treatment or cure for pearly cysts, and they can last for months, or even years.
+There’s no easy treatment or cure for pearly cysts, which can last for months, or even years.
 Your vet can remove them if you desire.
 Fortunately, they are generally harmless to your Chinese crested dog.

 This form of dog acne is caused much in the same way that blackheads are created.
 Whiteheads are formed when a hair follicle becomes clogged by a cocktail of oily sebum and dry skin.